MicrosoftDocs/Hololens/hololens/hololens-insider.md

 1. [Air tap](hololens2-basic-usage.md#select-using-air-tap) to bring up the playback controls.
 Use [hand rays and air tap](hololens2-basic-usage.md#select-using-air-tap) to play/pause, skip forward/back, turn captions on/off, or stop the experience (which exits the immersive view).
 The playback controls will disappear after a few seconds of inactivity.

 #### Top WebXR and 360 Viewer known issues
-- In WebXR experiences, holograms may shift or tilt when you tilt your head or move around your environment.
 - Depending on the complexity of the WebXR experience, the framerate may drop or stutter.
-- Articulated hand joints are not yet available in WebXR.
+- Support for articulated hand joints in WebXR is not enabled by default.
+Developers can enable support via `edge://flags` by turning on "WebXR Hand Input."
 - When exiting a WebXR or 360 Viewer experience, it may take 30 seconds or more for holograms in the mixed reality home to reappear.
 - 360 videos from websites other than YouTube may not work as expected.
-- If 360 videos don't enter immersive view (or the mixed reality headset button doesn't appear), try refreshing the page.
 - Captions are currently disabled in 360 Viewer on HoloLens 2.
-We hope to enable this feature in a future update.
+We plan to enable this feature in a future update.
 - Pausing a video in 360 Viewer stops the video from rendering (but selecting the play button correctly resumes playback).
 - The "next video" button in 360 Viewer does not currently work.
-- You can play 2D videos in an immersive "theater" mode, but the framerate will be less than 30 fps.
+- You can play 2D videos in an immersive "theater" mode, but the framerate may be less than 30 fps.

 #### Providing feedback on WebXR and 360 Viewer